gillianassi/Portfolio/src/markdown/projects/GEngine.md

         <div>
             <h1 class="title">Simple Component system</h1>
             <p>
                 Based on Unity's component hierarchy, all game objects in G-Engine are represented as entities containing components.
-These components are used to give the entities their preferred behavior.
+These components are used to give the entities their preferred behaviour.
 This system makes it easy to isolate code, resulting in a more readable structure.
 I do stress that the component system used in this project is just a simple version to show its uses.
             </p>
         </div>
     </div>